-National study shows protective eyewear reduces eye, head, and facial injuriesNovember 12th, 2012 in Ophthalmology /
+National study shows protective eyewear reduces eye, head, and facial injuriesNovember 12, 2012 in Medicine & Health / Ophthalmology

 A new study conducted by researchers at Hasbro Children's Hospital, the Center for Injury Research and Policy of The Research Institute at Nationwide Children's Hospital, Fairfax (VA) County Public Schools, and Boston Children's Hospital has found that high school field hockey players competing in states with mandated protective eyewear have significantly lower rates of head, eye, and facial injuries when compared to players who compete in states without protective eyewear mandates.